simplyjarod/server/README.md

 ## Install WordPress
 Run `./wordpress-install.sh` as **root** from the folder this file is placed.
-This will download a new WordPress copy and install it in the folder you specify, creating and configuring a new database, user and password (random names or the ones you provide).
+This will download a new WordPress copy and install it in the folder you specify, configuring (or creating if not exists) database, user and password (random names or the ones you provide).